Using Spot VMs or reservations to deploy a Vertex AI Llama-3.1 endpoint on Cloud GPUs

 • The Vertex AI and Compute Engine APIs enabled.

-• Sufficient quota for the machine type and accelerator that you intend to use, such as NVIDIA L4 GPUs.
-To check your quotas, see Quotas and system limits in the Google Cloud console.
+• Sufficient quota for the machine type and accelerator you plan to use, such as NVIDIA L4 GPUs.
+To check your quotas, go to Quotas and system limits in the Google Cloud console.

 • A Hugging Face account and a User Access Token with read access.

-In the first section, set the PROJECT_ID, SHARED_PROJECT_ID (if applicable), BUCKET_URI, and REGION variables in the Colab notebook.
+2. Set up your environment: Open the notebook and set the PROJECT_ID, SHARED_PROJECT_ID (if applicable), BUCKET_URI, and REGION variables.

-If you intend to use a reservation that was created in a different project within the same organization, make sure to grant the compute.viewer role to the P4SA (Principal Service Account) of both projects.
-The notebook code will automate this, but ensure that SHARED_PROJECT_ID is correctly set.
-This cross-project permission allows the Vertex AI endpoint in your primary project to see and use the reservation capacity in the shared project.
+If you plan to use a reservation from a different project, set the SHARED_PROJECT_ID variable.
+The notebook grants the compute.viewer role to the P4SA (Principal Service Account) of both projects.
+This cross-project permission lets the Vertex AI endpoint in your primary project use the reservation capacity in the shared project.

-To download the Llama-3.1 model, you need to provide your Hugging Face User Access Token in the HF_TOKEN variable within the Colab notebook.
-If you don't provide one, you get the following error: Cannot access gated repository for URL.
+3. Configure Hugging Face authentication: To download the Llama-3.1 model, provide your Hugging Face User Access Token in the HF_TOKEN variable in the notebook.
+If you don't provide a token, the deployment fails with a Cannot access gated repository for URL error.

 Hugging Face Access Token Settings Figure 1: Hugging Face Access Token Settings